basarat/typescript-book/docs/types/discriminated-unions.md

 // 1
 ```

-Using it with TypeScript gives you safety against typo errors, increased refactor-ability and self documenting code .
+Using it with TypeScript gives you safety against typo errors, increased refactor-ability and self documenting code.